marcelosousa/poet/tools/cil-1.7.3/README.rst

 Full program extraction + poet preprocessing
 --------------------------------------------

-Just add the option ``--dopoet`` to the command provided in the previous section::
+Simply add the option ``--dopoet`` to the command provided in the previous section::

  CC=cilly --merge --out=full.c --dopoet